-An AiR member recently shared news that her son was entering treatment.
+An Allies in Recovery member recently shared news that her son was entering treatment.
 She expressed relief about this huge step forward, as well as a strong desire for him not to come home afterwards…

 …She also wonders about the right amount of connection to have with him during this phase and afterwards:

 “My son just went into a treatment facility today.
 Not sure how connected I should be, because when he gets out I want him to find his own place to live.
 I am just so relieved he has made this choice….”